Scientific Name

 How to Grow and Care

 Plant Gazanias in early spring, in full sun and well-draining soil, spacing multiple plants 12 to 18 inches (30 to 45 cm) apart to form a ground cover mat.
-These flowers can tolerate almost any type of soil — alkaline, acidic, loam, clay and sand — as long as they have good drainage, though they prefer good, fertile loam.
+These flowers can tolerate almost any type of soil — alkaline, acidic, loam, clay, and sand — as long as they have good drainage, though they prefer good, fertile loam.

 Pinch off fading flowers with your fingers to encourage a longer bloom period.
 Prune annually in late winter or early spring, beginning in the second season, cutting the foliage back to 2 or 3 inches above the ground with pruning shears.
-This will refresh the plant and encourage new growth… – See more at: How to Grow and Care for Gazania.
+This will refresh the plant and encourage new growth.

 Origin

-Native to South Africa.
+This species is native to South Africa.

 Links